This guide will cover the basic of "imperative" programming in Python - controlling the flow of your code using loops and conditionals

 This data type has several properties and methods that allow you to work with the DataTree structure and access the data in different branches of the Tree.

-Using these methods we can modify our script to work directly with the Tree data.
-First we create a Loop to iterate over all the branches in the tree (we use range() to create a List of indexes from 0 to the number of branches) and Loop over them using the variable i.
+method returns a List of data in a branch given its indexUsing these methods we can modify our script to work directly with the Tree data.
+First we create a loop to iterate over all the branches in the tree (we use range()

 for i in range(points.BranchCount):

-Then we create a second Loop to iterate over each point stored in each branch.
-Remember that the i variable is iterating over the index of each branch, so we can use points.Branch(i) to access the data in each branch one at a time.
+Then we create a second loop to iterate over each point stored in each branch.
+Remember that the i

 for pt in points.Branch(i):

 What if we also want to output our results in DataTree format?
 Again, this adds extra complexity to our script and should be avoided.
 If we really need to do it though, we can.
-In this case we need to actually create a new DataTree object, which requires us to import two additional Classes from the main Grasshopper library into our script.
+In this case we need to actually create a new DataTree object, which requires us to import two additional classes from the main Grasshopper library into our script.
 We can import them by writing these two lines at the top of our script:

 from Grasshopper import DataTree